riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-05-07-Artificial Lawyers.markdown

 [^1]: A typo originally made this into "relationslop", which I move to be adopted immediately into the Oxford English Dictionary.
 [^2]: Of course in actual fact nobody would *own* a self-driving car: you would summon one from Waymo or any other similar service, and release it when you were done.
 [It would be great]({% post_url 2017-02-02-Category-Error %}), but we're nowhere near there yet.
+[^3]: In fairness to Matt Levine, he is not saying that automated stock-picking is impossible.
+Rather, he is making the point that, even if bots could figure out investments perfectly, they would be in competition with other bots figuring out the perfect counter-strategy, so none of them could get ahead.